SwayamInSync/python-projects/README.md

 # python-projects

-all the above projects are written and coded by me only.
+all the above projects are written and coded by Swayam only.
 Language used is python and code files are already checked and compiled so that they don't have any kind of error or bugs.